FullByte/FullByte.github.io/docs/make/art/lego-qr-code.md

 | 4186a    |           | 4186a   | Baseplate 50 x 50      | 1         | 15           | White     | Solid Colors  | 1   | 235    |
 | 87079    | 4560178   | 87079   | Tile 2 x 4             | 1         | 15           | White     | Solid Colors  | 44  | 9      |

-Turns out the 50x50 plate is not available and that the non 2x2 tiles are way more expensive.
+It turns out that the 50x50 plate is hard to get and that the non 2x2 tiles are way more expensive.

-So i ordered a 50x50 plate online somewhere else and changed the order to 2x2 tiles only, which reduced the price significantly (roughly 40% cheaper).
+Luckily I found a place to order the 50x50 plate anyway and changed the order to 2x2 tiles only, which reduced the price significantly (40% cheaper).

-I went with 350 since 50x50/4 = 625 and I need roughly half black, half white tiles.
-Since i didn't re-do the build in Bricklink Studio based on 2x2 tiles I added a few safety tiles = 350 per color which was still cheaper than to original order.
+I went with 350 back and white tiles (50x50/4 = 625) since I need roughly half black, half white tiles and didn't want to re-do the build in Bricklink Studio.
+Therefore I added a few safety tiles ((350*2)-625=75 extra pieces) per color which was still cheaper than to original order.

 | BLItemNo | ElementId | LdrawId | PartName               | BLColorId | LDrawColorId | ColorName | ColorCategory | Qty | Weight |
 |----------|-----------|---------|------------------------|-----------|--------------|-----------|---------------|-----|--------|